Wolbachia: Life-history consequences of Wolbachia infection

 Wolbachia often manipulates host reproduction and life-history in a way that favours its own propagation.
 In the Pharaoh ant, Wolbachia infection correlates with increased colony-level production of reproductives (i.e., greater reproductive investment), and earlier onset of reproductive production (i.e., shorter life-cycle).
 Infected colonies also seem to grow more rapidly.
 There is substantial evidence that the presence of Wolbachia that induce parthenogenesis have put pressure on species to reproduce primarily or entirely this way.

-Additionally, Wolbachia has been seen to decrease the lifespan of Aedes aegypti, carriers of mosquito-borne diseases, and it decreases their efficacy of pathogen transmission because older mosquitoes are more likely to have become carriers of one of those diseases.
+Additionally, Wolbachia has been seen to decrease the lifespan of Aedes aegypti, carriers of mosquito-borne diseases, decreasing their efficacy of pathogen transmission because older mosquitoes are more likely to have become carriers of one of those diseases.
 This has been exploited as a method for pest control.